xjseabrum/LING5448-OOAD/Project1Part2/README.md

 - Jay Seabrum (using Java JDK 16)
 - Weitung Liao (using Java JDK 16)
-- Dananjay Srinivas (using Java JDK )
+- Dananjay Srinivas (using Open SDK 16)

 # Notes regarding the files